 The values in the returned IOPB describe the last setting of the software-programmable parameters.
 Determine if each value works for your application.
-After making any necessary changes, write the parameters back to the 754.
+After making any necessary changes, write the parameters back to the 753.

 Specific bytes have known values.
-The Controller Type byte contains a 52H; the EPROM Part Number bytes contain 21H and 73H.
-See Section 4.2 for more information.
+The Controller Type byte contains a 52H; the EPROM Part Number bytes contain 21H and 73H (see Section 4.2).